neoforged/.github/primers/1.22/index.md

 - `com.mojang.blaze3d.opengl`
     - `GlConst#GL_POINTS` - Defines the points primitive as the type to render.
     - `GlTimerQuery` - The OpenGL implementation of querying an object, typically the time elapsed.
-- `com.mojang.blaze3d.platform`
-    - `InputConstants#MOUSE_BUTTON_*` - The inputs of a mouse click, represented by numbers as they may have different intended purposes.
+- `com.mojang.blaze3d.platform.InputConstants#MOUSE_BUTTON_*` - The inputs of a mouse click, represented by numbers as they may have different intended purposes.
-    - `TextureUtil#solidify` - Modifies the texture by packing and unpacking the pixels to better help with non-darkened interiors within mipmaps.
 - `com.mojang.blaze3d.systems`
     - `CommandEncoder#timerQueryBegin`, `timerQueryEnd` - Handlers for keeping track of the time elapsed.
     - `GpuQuery` - A query for an arbitrary object, such as the time elapsed.